 The Oracle Enterprise Repository (OER) is a powerful SOA repository.
 Its core task is to map and visualize the interaction between technical assets generated by the SOA Suite and OSB.
 However, OER can be configured to not only contain these technical assets, but also to contain functional assets, i.e.: functional designs, use cases and a logical data model.
 Now that’s interesting!
 OER is able to show all the assets in your system and, if necessary, zoom in on one of the assets and their mutual relationships (Figure 1).
 This opens a set of doors to powerful features, e.g.:

-- Traceability If a webservice generates an error, in which functional and technical designs is the webservice described
+If a web service generates an error, in which functional and technical designs is the web service described

 “Automate to the max”

 In the figure below the steps to automate the loading of assets in OER is depicted.

 In this figure you see an example of a Word document in which these layer of XML elements is shown.
 This is done by a standard add-on that comes with the Microsoft Office pack.
 The pink blocks are called tags and are based on a predefined XML schema.

 The third step is to build a tool that retrieves the documents from the file repository Subversion, parse the XML elements and eventually update the Oracle Enterprise Repository.
 A Java application is built to achieve this tasks.
 This application relies on two important API’s.
 On the one hand the API that enables one to connect to Subversion.
 On the other hand, the API that enables you to do CRUD actions on the Oracle Enterprise Repository.

 The Oracle Enterprise Repository is a powerful tool to map the metadata of both functional and technical assets.
 OER is able to do an impact analysis, can function as a traceability tool.
 Furthermore it saves time and reduce risks.